ozguryazilimas/redmine_toggl/README.md

 Redmine time entry that used to be related to the Toggl entry is deleted (and vice versa).
 Other changes (description, duration etc.) are also synchronized.

+Time entry activity can be decided by the tags defined in Toggl.
+On the plugin settings page you can define which tags refer to which activity.
+If you want to match any one of tags separate them with a ",", if you want all the tags exist then separate them with "|".
+For example the entry "A,B|C,D" will match time entries that has

+  * one of the tags is A
+  * one of the tags is D
+  * has both B and C tags

+so this configuration will not set activity if time entry has ony tag "B".

 ## Installation